gardener/cluster-api-provider-gardener/blog/2025-07-cluster-api-provider-gardener.md

 ## Announcing cluster-api-provider-gardener: Manage Gardener Clusters with Cluster API

-We’re pleased to announce the release of [cluster-api-provider-gardener (CAPGa)](https://github.com/gardener/cluster-api-provider-gardener/), an open-source [Cluster API](https://cluster-api.sigs.k8s.io/) provider that leverages Gardener as the underlying platform for cluster lifecycle management.
+We're pleased to announce the release of [cluster-api-provider-gardener (CAPGa)](https://github.com/gardener/cluster-api-provider-gardener/), an open-source [Cluster API](https://cluster-api.sigs.k8s.io/) provider that leverages Gardener as the underlying platform for cluster lifecycle management.

 <!-- truncate -->